coditerate/eedi-improve/README.md

 https://{domain}/{studentId}/improve
 ```
 - This serves the initial page load, which lists all topics allocated to the student & the underlying sub-topics.
-- :bell: The list of questions is not provided in the sub-topics, as they're not really needed for the initial page; only required when a student wants to revisit a sub-topic.
+- :bell: The list of questions per sub-topics as part of the resultant dataset, as they're not really needed for the initial page; only required when a student wants to revisit a sub-topic.
 - This should also help with the latency, because the questions are supposed to be images and it made sense to load the necessary ones and only when needed i.e., in the next `GET` call where a student chooses a sub-topic to work on.
     <details>
     <summary><ins style="cursor: pointer">Expand for an example result</ins></summary>